If you are a cigarette smoker, read this blog. If someone you care about is a smoker send them the link to this blog!

 Here's more about e-cigs from CNN's medical correspondent

 In my opinion e-cigs are very cool.
 What I really like about e-cigs is that when I only want a few puffs, I can take a few puffs of my e-cig and put it right back in my pocket.
 Unlike cigarettes I don't have to put it out and I don't have to smoke the whole thing!
 I do that a lot, to only take a few puffs.
 Sometimes a couple of puffs is all I want or need and then I'm done.
 I take my puffs and just stick my e-cig back in my pocket.
 No fuss, no muss.
-No going outside, no looking for an ashtray or tossing the butt on the ground or out the car window.
+No looking for an ashtray or tossing the butt on the ground or out the car window.
 No smelly tobacco smoke, no ashes, no matches, no ashtray.
 Cool!

 Note: According to my research (credible google and governmental sources) there are some basic legal regulations governing e-cigs in the U.S. as of January 2012.
 The government regulations may not seem to make any sense but they are the government regulations nonetheless ...

 E-cigarettes are regulated by the FDA.
 They are regulated as a "tobacco" product, though there is no tobacco in an e-cig.
 None at all.
+According to the Medical Dictionary: "Smoking is the inhalation of the smoke of burning tobacco encased in cigarettes, pipes, and cigars."

 E-cigs are not allowed to be marketed as a "smoking cessation device" yet the whole point of switching to ecigs is to no longer smoke tobacco cigarettes or smoke less of them.